s0ders/akira.sh/content/posts/channel-patterns.md

 ### Using `nil` channels

 Reading from or writing to a `nil` channel — understand a channel whose value is actually `nil` — is a **blocking** operation.
-We previously saw that a `select` statement chose whichever operations unblocks first.
+We previously saw that a `select` statement choses whichever operations unblocks first.
 We also know that a closed channels is always unblocked and returns the default value of the type it conveys, do you see where I am going with that ?

 If we assign `nil` to a closed channel, we effectively disable that case in a `select` statement since reading from or sending to a channel is a blocking operation.
 This is a very important piece of knowledge that every Go developer working with channels should be aware of.